 The part that all three bounds of Lemma~\ref{lem:formula_expt_Bnk} have in common describes the expected number of \emph{distinct} sets in $\B_{n,m,p}$.
 Recall that we use $\|\Hyp\|$ to denote the number of distinct sets of some multi-hypergraph $\Hyp$.
 That means, we have

-We weighted the terms of this sum by $w_{n,p}(i,m)$ or $w_{n,p}(i,m {-} 1)$), respectively, to reach the bounds for the minimal edges.
-In the following, we analyze the two parts separately, starting with the \emph{weighting factors} $w_{n,p}$.
+We weight the terms of the sum by $w_{n,p}(i,m)$ or $w_{n,p}(i,m {-} 1)$ to estimate the size of the minimization.
+We analyze the two parts separately, starting with the \emph{weighting factors} $w_{n,p}$.

-These factors $w_{n,p}$ are of interest beyond their application to random multi-hypergraphs.
-Consider $m$ trials according to the maximum-entropy distribution $\mathcal{D}_{n,p}$ on subsets of $[n]$ with expected set size $pn$, The quantity $w_{n,p}(i,m)$ is, by definition, the probability that any fixed subset of cardinality $i$ survives as minimal after all trials.
-Equivalently, $1- w_{n,p}(i,m)$ is the probability of any proper subset being sampled.
-It is easy to see that $w_{n,p}(i,m) = (1 -(1-p)^{n-i} + p^i(1-p)^{n-i}\nwspace)^m$ is non-increasing in both $i$ and $m$.
+The behavior of the $w_{n,p}$ may have applications besides our study of random hypergraphs.
+Consider $m$ trials according to the maximum-entropy distribution $\mathcal{D}_{n,p}$ on subsets of $[n]$.
+Then, $w_{n,p}(i,m)$ is by definition the probability that any fixed subset of cardinality $i$ survives as minimal after $m$ trials, equivalently, any proper subset is sampled with probability $1- w_{n,p}(i,m)$.
+It is easy to see that weighting factors are non-increasing in both $i$ and $m$.
 We prove next that the weighting factors are in fact threshold functions falling abruptly from almost $1$ to almost $0$ as $i$ increases from $0$ to $n$, the position of the transition depends on $n$, $m$, and $p$.
-Recall that $\alpha$ abbreviates $-(\log_{1-p} m)/n$.
-Lemma~\ref{lem:threshold_fct} below establishes a sharp threshold behavior at
+Recall that $\alpha = -(\log_{1-p} m)/n$.
+Lemma~\ref{lem:threshold_fct} below establishes a sharp threshold behavior of $w_{n,p}(i,m)$ at

 Note that $i^*$ is always at most $n$ since $\log_{1-p} m$ is non-positive.
-The definition ensures the equality $m = 1/(1-p)^{n-i^*} = 1/(1-p)^{\alpha n}$.
+The definition is such that it ensures the equality $m = 1/(1-p)^{n-i^*} = 1/(1-p)^{\alpha n}$.
 For increasing $m$, the threshold gets smaller relative to $n$.
 Once $m$ grows beyond $1/(1-p)^n$, i.e., $\alpha > 1$, the quantity $i^*$ can no longer be interpreted as a cardinality as it becomes negative.
-Later, in Lemma~\ref{lem:trivial_cases}, we will see that $m$ being this large is in fact irrelevant for the analysis of the minimization.
+Later, in Lemma~\ref{lem:char_trivial}, we will see that $m$ being this large is in fact irrelevant for the analysis of the minimization.

-\begin{lemma} Let $0 < p < 1$ be a probability, and $n$, $m$ positive integers.
-Let $i = i(n)$ be a function of $n$ assuming integer values between $0$ and $n$, including.